fygar256/information_and_computer_sciences_treatise/README.md

 infinitesimal: simulation and consideration of infinitesimal on computer science.

-st.pertersburg_paradon: simulation and consideration of st.petersburg paradon.
+st.pertersburg_paradox: simulation and consideration of st.petersburg paradox.

 completion for classical computing and solution of incompleteness theorem: General Code Converter and solution of incompleteness theorem.